edgecase/dieter/README.md

-    :asset-root "resources"             ; must have a folder called 'assets' :cache-root "resources/asset-cache" ; compiled assets are cached here :cache-mode :development            ; or :production. :development disables cacheing :hbs-mode   :handlebars             ; or :ember.
+    :asset-root "resources"             ; must have a folder called 'assets' :cache-root "resources/asset-cache" ; compiled assets are cached here :cache-mode :development            ; or :production. :development disables cacheing :hbs-mode   :handlebars             ; or :ember
+    :log-level  :normal                 ; or :quiet

 Dieter searches for your assets in [asset-root]/assets.
 Compiled assets are always written to the cache-root.
 In production mode this